Johan Camargo

-Johan Valentín Camargo Ramos (born December 13, 1993) is a Panamanian professional baseball infielder for the Tecolotes de los Dos Laredos of the Mexican League.
+Johan Valentín Camargo Ramos (born December 13, 1993) is a Panamanian professional baseball infielder for the Conspiradores de Querétaro of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Philadelphia Phillies, and San Francisco Giants.
 Camargo signed with the Braves in 2010 as an international free agent.

 Early life

 Johan Camargo was born in Panama City, Panama.
 His parents named him after the footballer Johan Cruyff.
 When playing baseball as a child, Camargo naturally batted and threw left-handed.
 His father taught him to throw with his right hand, and Camargo stopped using his left hand for that skill.
 He later focused on switch-hitting, and joined his first organized baseball league at the age of 13.